idpartner-app/trust-platform-example/docs/configuring-authorization-adapter-service.md

 # Configuring the authorization-adapter-service
 > The authorization-adapter-service supports both OAuth2 and OIDC protocols.
-The only flow supported by this service is the [authorization code flow](https://oauth.net/2/grant-types/authorization-code/).
+The only flow enabled by this service is the [authorization code flow](https://oauth.net/2/grant-types/authorization-code/).

 Follow steps below to configure the section [services.authorization-adapter-service](https://github.com/idpartner-app/trust-platform-example/blob/trustPlatformExample/docker-compose.yml#L51) in the docker compose file.

-## Common Configuration
+## Initial Setup
-The OAuth Client ID and Secret configured below must match the values set in [Configuring the bank-oauth2-example-service](configuring-bank-oauth2-example-service.md).
+The OAuth Client ID and Secret required for this service must match the values set in [Configuring the bank-oauth2-example-service](configuring-bank-oauth2-example-service.md).

 1. Set the OAuth Client ID.
 Replace the ocurrences of `CHANGE_ME-CLIENT_ID` with `foo`.
 1. Set the OAuth Client Secret.
 Replace the ocurrences of `CHANGE_ME-CLIENT_SECRET` with `bar`.